azrulhasni/Ebanking-Authz/README.md

 | Bank Teller   | product-account | View, Create, Update                         |
 | Bank Customer | product-account | View, Update                                 |

 Now, here is a problem.
-When we say a bank customer can view product-account, he can actually view any product-account, even if the product-account is not his own.
+When we say a bank customer can view product-account, he can actually view **any **product-account, even if the product-account is not his own.
 The same thing with update.
 Of course that should not be true.
 A bank customer should only be able to see and update her own account only.
 We might say that the solution is obvious: create two more rights, Update-Own or View-Own.
-The problem is, determining product-account ownership is going beyond ‘authorisation’.
+The problem is, determining product-account ownership is going beyond ‘authorisation’ as we need the knowledge of the concept of account ownership, joint account etc..
 This brings us to our rule of thumb.